If you control non-domestic premises you must ensure that you notify the council of any cooling tower or evaporative condenser on the premises.

 The principle purpose for this notification process is to identify where potential sources of risk are located and allow for easier identification, monitoring and inspection by the enforcing authorities.

-There are no criteria that prevent anyone who operates a cooling tower or evaporating condenser from registering.
+There is no criteria that prevents anyone, who operates a cooling tower or evaporating condenser from registering.

-An online application will require you to be registered with Business Link - a quick, easy process that gives you an online account that you can use across different government services.
+An online application will require you to be registered with Business Link, an easy process that gives you an online account that you can use across different government services.

 We aim to acknowledge your application within three working days.
 If you have applied online we will acknowledge your application via e-mail.